Practical and emotional support for young people with Special Educational Needs and Disability (SEND)

 Hearing impairments, visual impairments, multi-sensory impairment, deafness or blindness

 Some children and young people may be in this vulnerable group and therefore at greater risk.
-Guidance from DfE is available to help you identify learners who are at greater risk: https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19
+Guidance from DfE is available to help you identify learners who are at greater risk

 Some children and young people will continue to be ‘shielded’ or not attend school because a member of their family is continuing to be ‘shielded’.

-All learners with an EHCP should have a risk assessment completed to look at whether the identified provision can safely be delivered in school or their vulnerability indicates that they should continue to receive their education at home, in which case, school will need to make further arrangements to meet their needs: https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-on-vulnerable-children-and-young-people.
+All learners with an EHCP should have a risk assessment completed to look at whether the identified provision can safely be delivered in school or their vulnerability indicates that they should continue to receive their education at home, in which case, school will need to make further arrangements to meet their needs.
+This DfE guidance helps you to support vulnerable children and young people during the outbreak.

-The Autism Apprentice (in partnership with Maidstone and Mid-Kent Mind).
-This free programme consists of 2 x 45 minute ZOOM sessions a week, one with The Autism Apprentice to discuss anything autism related for support, advice or guidance.
+The Autism Apprentice (in partnership with Maidstone and Mid-Kent Mind) are currently holding advice clinics via Zoom or telephone call.
 The emotional wellbeing session will be run with Maidstone and Mid-Kent Mind with a trained counsellor.
-Parents/carers can self-refer.
+Parents/carers can self-refer via email or phone.
 Please contact: Sarah: 07713 482458 or Donna: 07863 044632.